jvinet/jive/README.md

 Jive uses jQuery to make DOM work less painful.
 If you don't know jQuery, you should.
 In fact, go there now and play with it.
 It's fun.

+Jive is currently pretty alpha stuff.
+It's also developed by someone who does not claim expert status in Javascript, so be gentle on the pedantic stuff.
+Suggestions welcome, though.

 # Why Another Framework? #

 Jive is special because it exists wholly in Javascript.
 Most web frameworks are mostly server-side.
-Jive runs entirely within a single HTML file and still manages to provide an MVC-ish environment for the discerning coder.
+Jive runs entirely within a single HTML file and still manages to provide an MVC-ish environment for the discerning programmer.

 For data storage, Jive can make use of HTML5 DOM storage.
 If you need something more centralized/secure, you can make AJAX calls to a server-side backend of your choice.
-Since the backend only has to facility data management, it can be as simple as a data model with an API dispatch layer.
+Since the backend only has to facilitate data management, it can be as simple as a data model with a thin RESTful dispatch layer.

 You can also integrate Jive in pretty much any other server-side framework out there.
 Use Jive inside a view within your existing framework, and it can act as the governing framework for a complex web interface.
 Since it can run entirely within an HTML file, it doesn't get in the way of your boring server-side framework.

+Jive tries to stay lightweight.
+It is easy to mix in other libraries to add functionality.

 # Contrived Examples #